MLS Data Feed Courtesy of

-Vento 2022 Arriving in January.
-One open and one Hard Top to Liberty Landing Marina Jersey City NJ.
-Please call for appointment for Viewing, Factory Direct Sales and Service,This unique vessel is hand crafted in the 1,000 year old tradition of Eastern European boat builders. handed down through the centuries, Vento Picnic Boat is a Limited production vessel so do not hesitate to make an appointment to be the first to View hull No 49 and 50 entering the USA Market for first time, Boats will be on display for your private showing.
+Vento 2022 Arriving in April.
+One open and one Hard Top to 989 River Rd Edgewater, NJ 07087 Please call for appointment for Viewing, Factory Direct Sales and Service,This unique vessel is hand crafted in the 1,000 year old tradition of Eastern European boat builders. handed down through the centuries.
+Vento Picnic Boat is a Limited production vessel so do not hesitate to make an appointment to be the first to View hull No 49 and 50 entering the USA Market for first time, Boats will be on display for your private showing.
+View profile

 More boaters than ever are hitting the water this summer, and the demand is being propelled by first-time boat owners.